achary01su/ezQMMM2.0/README.md

   PDB for coordinates.
 The beta column identifies which atoms are active.
 - **tempfactors are not in PSF files.** MDAnalysis initializes them to zero at load time.
 The note printed at startup is informational only.
+- **The PSF is written once, not per frame.** The PSF is topology-only and identical for every frame, so ezQMMM 2.0 copies it once as `<prefix>_struct.psf` at the start of the run.
+Each frame produces only a PDB file.
+This avoids redundant copies and reduces disk usage significantly for long runs.
 - **Enabling `pdb_stride` significantly slows down the run.** Writing a full-system PDB requires MDAnalysis to format and write coordinates for every atom in the system for each requested frame.
 For large systems this